After months of planning, protests and false starts, D.C. students and teachers head to classes for first time in nearly a year

 But the first day of school during the coronavirus pandemic — pushed to Tuesday instead of Monday because of the region’s snowstorm — is clouded by virus fears and an increasingly strained relationship between the city and the Washington Teachers’ Union, whose 4,000 teachers largely oppose the return to school.
 About 1,800 teachers were assigned to go back to classrooms.

-The teachers’ union has said that no organized sick-out or work stoppage is planned, but the school system feared that teachers could unravel the reopening plans, and requested Monday that a judge grant a temporary restraining order against the union to stop any talk of a strike.
+The teachers union has said that no organized sickout or work stoppage is planned, but the school system feared that teachers could unravel the reopening plans, and requested Monday that a judge grant a temporary restraining order against the union to stop any talk of a strike.

 A ruling has not been made.